-Kyle Busch completes 5-for-5 Xfinity sweep Atlanta win
+Kyle Busch completes 5-for-5 Xfinity sweep with Atlanta win

 HAMPTON, Ga.
+(AP) — Kyle Busch’s Xfinity Series sweep wasn’t as sweet as he hoped.

-(AP) — Kyle Busch completed a 5-for-5 sweep of what might be his final season in the Xfinity Series with a late recovery at Atlanta Motor Speedway on Saturday.
+Busch completed a 5-for-5 sweep of what he says will be his final season in the Xfinity Series with a late recovery at Atlanta Motor Speedway on Saturday.

+Busch knocked teammate Daniel Hemric from the lead with a late push.
+That cast a pall on what otherwise would have been an ideal way for Busch to say goodbye to NASCAR’s second-tier series.

+“It’s not quite the win we were hoping for,” Busch said.
+“A little bit of a somber win I guess, not just for it being the last one but for the way it kind of happened.”

 Busch finished 0.550 seconds ahead of Jeb Burton for his 102nd Xfinity victory and 222nd overall in NASCAR’s three national series.

-Busch took the lead after pushing Daniel Hemric on a restart with six laps remaining.
-Busch appeared to be trying to give Hemric, his Joe Gibbs Racing teammate, a helpful push on the restart but instead Hemric lost control and hit the wall.
+Busch took the lead after pushing Hemric on a restart with six laps remaining.
+Busch appeared to be trying to give Hemric, his Joe Gibbs Racing teammate, a helpful push on the restart.
+Instead, Hemric lost control and hit the wall.

-“I just wanted to hit him forward and straight but turned him sideways a little bit,” Busch said, adding the incident made the victory “a little somber.”
+“I just wanted to hit him forward and straight but turned him sideways a little bit,” Busch said.

-Busch has hinted that this might be his final season in Xfinity.
-He repeated that plan Saturday, saying he didn’t plan to return to Xfinity “as far as what’s going to happen right now.”
+Busch said he plans for this to be his final Xfinity race, though he left room to change his mind.

+“Yeah, this is it,” Busch said.
+“You never say never, but this was the last one, the last scheduled one.
+We’ll hang it up and do something else on Saturdays.”

 One week after Hemric had a runner-up finish to Busch, he was on the verge of his first career win before spinning on a restart when pushed by Busch with six laps remaining.